That’s the time it took me to research eCommerce platforms and write this article.

 Whether you’re selling t-shirts, digital courses, or real estate, you can find the best eCommerce solution to cater to your business needs.

 - There isn’t one universal eCommerce platform that beats all the others.

 - It’s hard to find a completely free eCommerce platform.
 But you can try most of the eCommerce sites for free before making the final decision.

-- Open-source eCommerce platforms are free to download, but you still have to cover the costs of domain registration, web hosting, payment processing fees, extra apps, and extensions fees.
+- Unlike self-hosted solutions, open-source eCommerce platforms are free to download, but you still have to cover the costs of domain registration, web hosting, SSL certificate, payment processing fees, extra apps, and extensions fees.